b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - Training is continued until the number of misclassifications does not decrease.
 - Actually **stopping early** before we have 0 training error is a form of *regularization*.
 - Stopping early corresponds to a model with more weights close to 0 and effectively fewer parameters.

+#### Multiple Classes

+- **Softmax** function transforms the discriminant value to a posterior probability.
+- The error function is again cross-entropy.
+- Training can be stopped earlier by checking the number of misclassifications.
+- The ratio of class-conditional densities can also be a quadratic discriminant.
+- In neural network terminology, this is called a *multilayer perceptron*.